Walter Hood

 In the late 1990′s, recognizing that the space was a forbidding, pedestrian barrier, council member John Russo began lobbying that it be leased for commercial purposes.
 A petition in opposition circulated by Caroline Kim and the East Shore Park Preservation Association garnered in excess of 7,000 signatures.

 As the debate intensified, Ken Katz called the first meeting of what would become the Splash Pad Neighborhood Forum.
-Questionnaires circulated by SPNF quickly confirmed an overwhelming desire to preserve the space as a park, but also began
+Questionnaires circulated by SPNF quickly confirmed an overwhelming desire to preserve the space as a park, but also began to focus on what kind of changes were required to improve pedestrian access and make it an attractive and useable asset.

 In November of 1999, Russo announced that he was willing to consider other options for park improvements and later successfully lobbied his fellow council members for initial park funding.